WELSH CHESS UNION CONSTITUTION

 (b) Annual report of the Executive Director

-(c) Annual report of the Finance Director, with the presentation of accounts for the financial year ending the previous 31 August, together with the report of the independent accountant
+(c) Annual report of the Finance Director, with the presentation of accounts for the financial

 (d) Annual reports of Directors